Abdulnaser98/qatar-world-cup-data-analysis/README.md

 ## Using Natural Language Processing Approaches to compare different media outlets on covering the world cup 2022

-This git repository documents the code base used in a custom argument retrieval system.
-The whole documentation can be found in the paper as quoted underneath.

 ___
 #### Abstract